Guy Barnett (British politician)

-Nicolas Guy Barnett (23 August 1928 – 24 December 1986) was a Labour Party politician and Member of Parliament for South Dorset from a by-election victory in 1962, until he was unseated in 1964, and later for Greenwich from 1971 to 1986.
+Nicolas Guy Barnett (23 August 1928 – 24 December 1986) was a British Labour Party politician.
+He was the Member of Parliament for South Dorset from a by-election victory in 1962 until he was unseated in 1964, and later for Greenwich from a 1971 by-election until his death.

-Education and teaching and development work
+Background

-He was educated at Highgate School and St Edmund Hall, Oxford.
-He taught at Queen Elizabeth Grammar School, Wakefield, from 1953 to 1959 and at Friends' School, Kamusinga, in Kenya, from 1960 to 1961.
-He then worked for various development charities, until 1962.
+Barnett was born in Dulwich in 1928.
+He was educated at Highgate School and St Edmund Hall, Oxford, where he read politics, philosophy and economics.
+While at Oxford, he became a Quaker, which The Times said was instrumental in developing his left-wing politics.
+Barnett taught at Queen Elizabeth Grammar School, Wakefield, from 1953 to 1959 and at Friends' School, Kamusinga, in Kenya, from 1960 to 1961.
+He then worked for various development charities, including Voluntary Service Overseas.
+He served in the Royal Air Force during his national service.